 The major difference between the bus and the van is that the bus is fun and adventure and the van is just another 2,5 hours in a tin.
 Ask the bus staff if it is ok to climb the bus roof.
 Climb the roof when the bus makes the first or second stop after it leaves Puerto.
 Put a lot of sunscreen and a cap.
 You could sunburn yourself in just 30 minutes.
 Keep your camera ready to take pictures of the bus staff carrying 50-kilo sacks of rice to the bus roof or of magnificent views.

-There are two main transportation firms you could choose from: SBE and Recaro.
-SBE operates buses, jeepnies and vans and Recaro operates vans only.
+SBE is the only reputable transportation firm to use.
+It operates buses, jeepnies and vans.
 Here you will find timetables for direct trips Puerto-Port-Barton-Puerto.
-If a fixer in the San Jose bus terminal talks you into taking a bus/van that is not on the schedule we included on this website, it is most likely the El Nido or Roxas service that will drop you off at San Jose junction just 23 km before Port Barton.
+If a fixer in the San Jose bus terminal talks you into taking a bus/van that is not on our schedule, it is most likely the El Nido or Roxas service that will drop you off at San Jose junction just 23 km before Port Barton.
 Only then, will you be told to wait for another bus or van going to Port Barton and if it is after 6 p.m. you will end up getting a tricycle as there are no more bus/van services.

 A motorbike ride is a completely another experience and getting one in Puerto Princesa is easy and cheap.
-Most rental shops are located on Rizal Street between the main junction and the old airport.
+Most rental shops are located on Rizal Street between the main junction (Junction no. 1) and the old airport.

 The rental will be 350 to 800 Peso per day depending on the kind (manual, semi-automatic, automatic), the horse power, season (high and low) and the rental’s length (you can negotiate up to 50% discount for a 2 weeks’ rental).
 In Port Barton renting a motorbike is around 500 Peso per day and in a high season motorbikes are difficult to find